njbbaer/progrockdiffusion/README.md

 To use your own settings.json file (note that putting it in quotes can help parse errors): python3 prd.py -s "some_directory/mysettings.json"

+Note that multiple settings files are allowed.
+They're parsed in order.
+The values present are applied over any previous value: python3 prd.py -s "some_directory/mysettings.json" -s "highres.json"

 To quickly just override the output directory name and the prompt: python3 prd.py -p "A cool image of the author of this program" -o Coolguy